bloominstituteoftechnology/node-db-challenge/README.md

-# Sprint Challenge: RDBMS and SQL - Projects & Actions

-This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.

-This Sprint explored Adding Data Persistence to Web APIs and you were taught the following modules: Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeding and Introduction to Data Modeling.

-In your challenge for this Sprint, you will demonstrate proficiency by creating an API that persist data to SQLite3.

-## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
-Your work reflects your proficiency Adding Data Persistence to Web APIs and your command of the concepts and techniques in the Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeding and Introduction to Data Modeling modules.

-You have three hours to complete this challenge.
-Plan your time accordingly.

-## Commits

-Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.

 ## Description

 In this challenge, you **design** and build an application for managing `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.